llvm/llvm-project/libcxx/docs/BuildingLibcxx.rst

    support for ``wchar_t``.
 This is especially useful in embedded settings where C Standard Libraries don't always provide all the usual bells and whistles.

-.. option:: LIBCXX_ENABLE_INCOMPLETE_FEATURES:BOOL

-  **Default**: ``ON``

-  Whether to enable support for incomplete library features.
-Incomplete features are new library features under development.
-These features don't guarantee ABI stability nor the quality of completed library features.
-Vendors shipping the library may want to disable this option.

 .. option:: LIBCXX_INSTALL_LIBRARY_DIR:PATH

   **Default**: ``lib${LIBCXX_LIBDIR_SUFFIX}``